MahdiRahmatii/Unity-Easy-Map-Creator/README.md

 - **Automated Map Generation**: Quickly generate map images based on your Unity scene.
 - **Customization**: Adjust settings to customize the appearance of the generated map.
-- **Easy Integration**: Seamless integration into your Unity project.

 ## Getting Started